Boavizta/boaviztapi/docs/docs/getting_started/cpu_component.md

 This query returns :

 - The total embedded impacts (for gwp, pe, adp) of the CPU
-- The usage impacts (for gwp, pe, adp) of the CPU for one year (default)
+- The usage impacts (for gwp, pe, adp) of the CPU during the life duration
 - Error margins are provided in the form of min & max values for both embedded and usage impacts
 - Significant figures are provided for each value